gojp/japanese/README.md

 ```

 ## Examples
-For the most comprehensive examples, see the words_test.go file.
-For the impatient, here's an example of usage right now; it's bound to change in the (very near) future:
+For the most comprehensive examples, see the `words_test.go` file.

+For the impatient, here's an example of usage right now (subject to change in the future):

     func main() {
         taberu := Verb{Verb{Word{"食べる", "たべる"}}